njyeung/reels-npm-package/reels/README.md

 # reels

-Instagram reels in the terminal.
+TUI for Instagram Reels.
+Doomscrollbrainrotmaxxing in the terminal.

 ## Install